catalystbytes/math-stats-function-DAX/README.md

 ---

-## 🧩 Example 1: Basic Aggregations – One-Page DAX
+## Example 1:  One DAX Measure to Show All Basic Aggregations

 This DAX code creates a calculated table displaying essential metrics using common aggregation functions.
 Paste this into **Modeling > New Table** in Power BI to use in a Matrix or Table visual.